-A separate, mandatory blood specimen will be collected for the extraction of deoxyribonucleic acid (DNA) for genotyping to identify CYP3A4/5, CYP1A2 and UGT1A1) and transporters (such as OATP 1B1/3, P-gp, BCRP and MATE1) to optimize the therapeutic strategy for ENTO.
-This sample should be collected on Day -1. before administration of the first dose of study drug, but may be collected at any time during clinic confinement. concerce at any time during enine confinement.
+A separate, mandatory blood specimen will be collected for the extraction of deoxyribonucleic acid (DNA) for genotyping to identify polymorphisms of drug metabolizing enzymes (such as CYP2C9, CYP3A4/5, CYP1A2 and UGT1A1) and transporters (such as OATP 1B1/3, P-gp, BCRP and MATE1) to optimize the therapeutic strategy for ENTO.
+This sample should be collected on Day -1, before administration of the first dose of study drug, but may be collected at any time during clinic confinement.

-Test Product, Dose, and Mode of Administration: ENTO 100 mg [1 × 100 mg tablet] twice a day Reference Therapy, Dose, and Mode of Administration: Not applicable Criteria for Evaluation: Safety: Safety will be evaluated by assessment of periodic physical examinations including vital sign and 12-lead ECGs performed at various time points during the study, by the documentation of adverse events, and by intervention with concomitant medications.
+Test Product, Dose, and Mode of Administration: ENTO 100 mg [1 $\times$ 100 mg tablet] twice a day Reference Therapy, Dose, and Mode of Administration: Not applicable

+Criteria for Evaluation: